 Due to PrintFirm, Inc. 's employment of a printing method, called "Gang-Printing," PrintFirm, Inc. DOES NOT GUARANTEE the accuracy of its printing reproductions, particularly with respect to color variations.

-In order to prevent your image (text or picture) from being trimmed or cut off, the image must be 1/4 of an inch (0.25) from the edge of your layout.
+In order to prevent your image (text or picture) from being trimmed or cut off, the image must be 1/8 of an inch (0.125 in.) from the trim edge of your layout.

-Any images that are meant to extend into the edge of your design must extend into the bleed area, within a minimum of 1/16 of an inch all around (0.0625").
+Any images that are meant to extend into the edge of your design must extend into the bleed area.

 NOTE: Shifting of the blades may occur during the cutting process, which is why it is crucial that submitted files have bleed.
 If submitted file/s don’t have bleed, final printed piece will have white trimming around the edges.